Assassination of Marielle Franco: Investigation

 In mid-December, the Civil Police and the Public Ministry found an important clue to solve the crime.
 According to the report, Eduardo Almeida Nunes de Siqueira, a resident of Muzema, a favela dominated by the militia, cloned a car of the same model that was used in the homicide.
-In addition, Siqueira was defended by the same lawyer as Ronnie Lessa, who is considered to be Marielle’s executioner.
-He confessed that he cloned many vehicles, including a silver Cobalt, year 2014, which was exactly the type of car used by the gunmen.
-Siqueira did not know how the car was used, but he saw a lot of similarity between what he cloned and what was used in the crime.
-The police were also following other lines of investigation, such as the confirmation that the order to kill Marielle came from the former firefighter, former councilman and militiaman Cristiano Girão, aiming to take revenge on federal deputy Marcelo Freixo, since Girão was one of the names on the list of the militia CPI made by the congressman.
+In addition, Siqueira was defended by the same lawyer as Ronnie Lessa, who is considered to be Marielle's executioner.
+He confessed that he cloned many vehicles, including a 2014 silver Cobalt, which was exactly the type of car used by the gunmen.
+Siqueira did not know how the car was used, but he saw a lot of similarities between what he cloned and what was used in the crime.
+The police were also following other lines of investigation, such as the confirmation that the order to kill Marielle came from the former firefighter, former councilman, and militiaman Cristiano Girão, aiming to take revenge on federal deputy Marcelo Freixo, since Girão was one of the names on the list of the militia CPI made by the congressman.

 In July 2021, there were important changes in the crime investigation team.
 In the Civil Police, Edson Henrique Damasceno, without official explanation, became the head of the Homicide Precinct, which investigates all violent deaths in the state.
 Damasceno was the fourth in charge of the police investigation timeline.
 At the same time, the prosecutors Simone Sibilio and Letícia Emile left the task force of the Public Prosecutor's Office of Rio de Janeiro, which was also investigating the attack.
 They reported fear and dissatisfaction with "external interferences", but did not give details about these forces.
 In addition, the body of Adriano da Nóbrega was exhumed, and forensics found contradictions between the autopsy findings and the accounts of the military police officers who killed him in official action.